MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Set-ACSFarm.md

 # Set-ACSFarm

 ## SYNOPSIS
-Change the setting of service configuration on ACS Farm
+Changes the settings of the service configuration on an ACS Farm.

 ## SYNTAX